armandogj1/helpful-tips/topics/diagramming.md

 # Diagramming

 - Though it may be tricky to do so on a zoom setting while screen sharing, diagramming is an important step in the interview process.
 Having an example up where you can iterate through each step may facilitate finding a solution.
 And also make possible pitfalls apparent.
-- Here are lengthy examples of a diagrams using a text editor.
-Some values could be simply updated as you iterate through the steps:
+- Here are lengthy examples of diagrams using a text editor.
+Some values could be simply updated as you iterate through the steps instead of repeating the whole:

 ## Container with the Most water